My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 3.)
 Check Your Keyboard Language

-When your system freezes and Control Alt Delete does not work, check your keyboard language.
+Check your keyboard language when your system freezes, and Control Alt Delete does not work.
 This solution requires that you take the following approach:

-Select the Windows button + I on your keyboard at the same time to launch settings, select Time and Language.
+Select the Windows button + I on your keyboard simultaneously to launch settings, and select Time and Language.
 Then select Language on the left menu.
 Next, check the language on the list.

 If you can’t find the appropriate language, simply select Add a preferred language to choose the required language on your computer.

-When the appropriate language is listed on your languages list, just select the desired language.
-You then click the up arrow key to move the language at the top.
+When the appropriate language is listed on your list, select the desired language.
+You then click the up arrow key to move the language to the top.

 4.)
 Use CMD Commands